Monomial tropical cones for multicriteria optimization: Abstract

 \section{Abstract}

 We present an algorithm to compute all $n$ nondominated points of a multicriteria discrete optimization problem with $d$ objectives using at most $\bigO(n^{\lfloor d/2 \rfloor})$ scalarizations.
-The method is similar to an algorithm by Klamroth et al.\ (2015) with the same complexity.
+The method is similar to algorithms by Przybylski et al.\ (2010) and by Klamroth et al.\ (2015) with the same complexity.
 As a difference, our method employs a tropical convex hull computation, and it exploits a particular kind of duality which is special for the tropical cones arising.
 This duality can be seen as a generalization of the Alexander duality of monomial ideals.